secit-pl/imap-bundle/README.md

 ## Configuration

-Setup your mailbox configuration.
-If you're using Symfony 4 with Flex open the `config/packages/imap.yaml` and adjust its content.
+To set up your mailbox configuration open the `config/packages/imap.yaml` and adjust its content.

 Here is the example configuration: